Catholic Association Pilgrimage: Pilgrimage Management Committee

+PEG

+The Pilgrimage Executive Committee (or PEG) is made up of all Heads of Service, Leader of Glanfield, and the Young Helper's Group Leaders plus any trustees required (it is chaired by one).

 Catholic Association Hospitalité

 The Catholic Association Hospitalité of Our Lady of Lourdes – CA Hospitalité for short – exists to bind together the volunteer pilgrims, known in French as Hospitalier(e)s, who help in the service of all pilgrims – especially 'sick pilgrims' – during the Pilgrimage: doctors, nurses, handmaids (female helpers), brancardiers (male helpers), chaplains, and praying members.
 The Hospitalité is a religious sodality in the Catholic Church, with a strong social and spiritual element and it is affiliated to the Hospitalité Notre Dame de Lourdes (the central Hospitalité coordinating most volunteers in Lourdes throughout the year).

 The CA Hospitalité is governed by a Council consisting of some ex officio members who are Pilgrimage Officers (on the Pilgrimage Management Committee), and three members elected each for three years on a 'rolling' programme.
 The Council elects its own Officers, the President has a seat on the PMC, and the Council has power to co-opt members for a specific purpose.
 The Council is the driving force of the Hospitalité and looks after everything connected to the Sick Pilgrims.

 The principal aims and objects of the CA Hospitalité are set out in the Constitution (and summarised above the application for membership) as follows:

 a.
 To serve sick pilgrims going to Lourdes on the Catholic Association Pilgrimage and to help in the smooth running of religious and other activities involving sick pilgrims on that Pilgrimage under the direction of and in collaboration with the Pilgrimage Directors and Heads of Service.